FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 # FG Aura Effect
 This extension is built to accommodate auras of any kind.
-Paladin auras, or even spell uras (such as spirit guardians).
-This is a relatively complex extension and will require some explanation and examples.
+Paladin auras, or even spell auras (such as spirit guardians).

 # Compatibility and Instructions
-This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.10 (2021-02-04) and 4.1.0 (2021-03-31).
+This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.10 (2021-02-04) and 4.1.0 (2021-05-15).
 It works with the 3.5E, 4E, 5E, and PFRPG rulesets.

-5E users should check out [GKEnialb](https://www.fantasygrounds.com/forums/member.php?70614-GKEnialb)'s [Token Height Indicator](https://www.fantasygrounds.com/forums/showthread.php?66566-5E-Token-Height-Indicator) which makes the auras height-aware.
+Users might also want to use [GKEnialb](https://www.fantasygrounds.com/forums/member.php?70614-GKEnialb)'s [Token Height Indicator](https://www.fantasygrounds.com/forums/showthread.php?66566-5E-Token-Height-Indicator) which makes the auras height-aware.

-Not currently compatible with SilentRuin's [Polymorphism Extension](https://www.fantasygrounds.com/forums/showthread.php?61009).
+This extension is not currently compatible with SilentRuin's [Polymorphism Extension](https://www.fantasygrounds.com/forums/showthread.php?61009).

 ### AURA Effect
 ```AURA: 10 friend; Aura of Protection; SAVE: 5```